yplumaa/Flight-Delay-Data/README.md

 1. Exploratory findings need to be added. (solution: Some findings were added as tabs above the charts, and corresponding map and charts are highlighted to draw attention.)

-Please note:

-the first version of file is named: index_old.html the 1st sumbmission is named: index_1st.html the 2nd sumbission is named: index_2nd.html the latest is named: index_new.html

 Resources:
 1. http://stat-computing.org/dataexpo/2009/supplemental-data.html
 2. http://www.transtats.bts.gov/